Welcome to the Studio

 After uni, like many of us who did a non-vocational degree, I had to leave the art behind in a bid to earn some money.
 I took on a job that I thought would be fulfilling and creative in a different way, but found that over time it began to suffocate me.
 The endless energy needed to keep going under increasingly bleak and pressurised conditions caused me to break, and part of my recovery was finding my way back to clay, creating with my hand and peace.
 Part of that also involved finding a way to slow down, slow the relentless passing of time in a very fast-paced society that seems to constantly need new, more, different.
 Like a machine that will never stop needing fuel or a monster, you can never fill.

-Once I came back to clay and making the need to create and make grew and grew, as did my ability and eventually that led me to here, sitting in my little room at the back of my studio, filled with warm lights and a comfy chair writing this thinking about what Pots I need to throw later and if Penny (the puppa I got instead of a honeymoon - best money we’ve ever spent!) is capable of making me a brew if I promise belly rubs when we get home tonight.
+Once I came back to clay and making the need to create and make grew and grew, as did my ability and eventually that led me to here, sitting in my little room at the back of my workshop, filled with warm lights and a comfy chair writing this thinking about what Pots I need to throw later and if Penny (the puppa I got instead of a honeymoon - best money we’ve ever spent!) is capable of making me a brew if I promise belly rubs when we get home tonight.

 What I make.
 It’s been a lot over the years, and it took me a long time to really find what itches the right spot creatively.